cy63rp0nk/Full-Stack-for-B2B-Invoice-Management-System/README.md

 =====================  FRONTEND  =============================

-PUBLIC AND SRC FILES HAVE THE REACT.JS AND MATERIAL UI CODES
+frontend/public AND frontend/src directories contain the react.js and material ui code.

-Other required libraried such as node modules are to be added.
+Other required libraries such as node modules are to be added by default.